University of Minnesota: West Bank

 The West Bank covers 53 acre.
-The West Bank is home to the University of Minnesota Law School, the Humphrey School of Public Affairs, the Carlson School of Management, various social science buildings, and the performing arts center.
+The West Bank is home to the University of Minnesota Law School, the Humphrey School of Public Affairs, the Carlson School of Management, School of Music, various social science buildings, and the performing arts center.
 The West Bank Arts Quarter includes the Rarig Center, Barbara Barker Center for Dance, Ferguson Hall (School of Music), Ted Mann Concert Hall and Regis Center for Art.
 Due to the numerous arts departments on the West Bank, it is home to several annual interdisciplinary arts festivals.

 Wilson Library, the largest library in the university system, is also on the West Bank, as is Middlebrook Hall, the largest residence hall on campus.
-The Elmer L. Andersen Library is home to the University's Archives and Special Collections Department.
+The Elmer L. Andersen Library is home to the university's Archives and Special Collections Department.